 - Driving traffic doesn’t make you successful.

 - Building a list doesn’t make you successful.

 Until you learn how to write good copy, none of those things mattered because the products you tried to sell didn’t sell.
-The traffic I tried to drive didn’t convert.
-The funnels I built didn’t persuade people to buy what
+The traffic will not convert very well without great copy that appeals to the emotions and desires of your reader.

 Do you want to know how you can make ALL of your customers MORE successful?” i asked him how and he responded, “You need to help them write better copy.